 Getting a Star patent depends a lot upon the time of filing.
-Usually, when a technology is pretty new and still is in the research stage, patents filed during this phase qualifies as Star patents.
+Usually, when technology is pretty new and still is in the research stage, patents filed during this phase qualifies as Star patents.
 Since these patents cover the intricacies that form the foundation of a technological area, once the technology takes off, the assignees could make millions off them.

 It should also be noted that timing solely doesn’t matter.
 Another criterion that matters is the potential of the technology in question.
 Consider the example of digital scent technology which is still in its early R&D phase and is expected to take off by 2020.

 Consider US Patent 7154579B2 titled fragrance delivery for multimedia systems, for instance.
 It has the potential to join the league of high ROI generating patents.
 It could earn revenue in millions for its assignee if Digital scent becomes a reality prior to the expiry of the patent in June of 2024.
-With VR coming very fast, we can imagine this technology touching mass market in next 5 years.
+With VR coming very fast, we can imagine this technology touching the mass market in the next 5 years.